Hamza417/Inure/README.md

 The app is in stable testing stage.
 You can join app's [Telegram Group](https://t.me/inure_app_manager) and get development related updates or you can [submit your feedbacks about the app](https://github.com/Hamza417/Inure/discussions/286).

-## Fun Fact about Inure
+### Fact about Inure

-Inure now comprises more than 200K lines and In a really large codebase written by a single person, Inure has zero memory leaks since the beginning, and still doesn't have a single `WeakReference` anywhere in the project.
+Inure now comprises more than 200K lines, has zero memory leaks, and doesn't have even a single `WeakReference` anywhere in the project.

 ## Features